-Every Monday morning, after weekends full of family, friends, chores, and fun activities, as the coffee is slowing being consumed, we meet as a company.
-The goals of this meeting vary from week to week but they regularly include discussing lessons learned from recently completed projects, getting business and strategy updates, learning about new research and strategy tools, and learning ways to encourage leadership, positive culture, and personal growth.
+Every Monday morning, after weekends full of family, friends, chores, and fun activities, as the coffee is slowing being consumed, the Sklar Wilton team meets as an entire company – Qualitative Researchers, Quantitative Researchers, Project Managers, Strategic Advisors, Administrative Executives, Partners.
+The goals of this meeting vary from week to week but they regularly include discussing lessons learned from recently completed projects, getting business and strategy updates, learning about new research and strategy tools, and learning ways to encourage leadership skills, positive corporate culture, and personal growth.

 This Monday, we spend some time talking and learning more about what it means and how to work as a unified team.
 We can all use a reminder once in a while so I hope you find these four tips for building a unified team as helpful as I did.

 - Work together to build the best solutions for clients.
 To achieve the best business outcome and the best return on your investment, the focus must always be on what is best for the client, not simply what is easier or quicker or cheaper.

 - Value and respect each other strengths and roles in the process.
 Everyone has strengths and weaknesses.
 I love writing, whether that’s questionnaires, research reports, blog posts, or website copy.
 Other people love designing marketing strategies and working directly with clients to solve tough business challenges.
 It’s only by working together, collaborating, that we can deliver a clear and comprehensive report that clearly outlines the best business strategy.

 - Transparency in all things is key.
 Make sure clients know who they will be working with, and who is responsible for which components as early as possible.
 It can be by email, phone, or in person, as long as it’s early on in the relationship so there is no confusion going forward.